Poetry

 OSN = A pitch that was a ball, swung at, with no contact.

-OSC = A pitch that was a ball, swung at and made contact with.
+OSCH = A pitch that was a ball, swung at and made hard contact with.

 Pitching